icann/octo-039-040-v2/README.md

 Add an appendix on chain-specific specs such as BIPs and ERCs.
 Maybe Enterprise Ethereum Alliance.
 Maybe mention CASA and Chain Agnostic Improvement Proposals.

+Add an appendix that lists features for a handful of blockchains to help readers compare them.

 ### Already Done